 Artificial intelligence has become a common instrument in the success stories of many industries.
 Although the world has only seen the negative side of AI or technology in movies/series such as Eagle Eye, Terminator, and Black Mirror, the said domain is not focused on ending the human species.

-We at Rapidops, strongly feel that AI (artificial intelligence) will not just make things easier for us but will also help us get into an advanced age that promises better growth and prosperity.
+We at Rapidops, strongly feel that AI (artificial intelligence) will not just make things easier, it will also help take humanity into an advanced age filled with growth and prosperity.

 The state of AI (artificial intelligence)

-Before expanding the topic and breaking down the benefits of inculcating the same into your organization, we would like to get some things straight first.
+Before expanding the topic and breaking down the benefits of inculcating artificial intelligence into your organization, we would like to get some things straight first.